ESMValGroup/ESMValCore/doc/esmvalcore/recipe.rst

    In this case no ``preprocessors`` section is needed;
-   the workflow will apply a ``default`` preprocessor consisting of only basic operations like: loading data, applying CMOR checks and fixes (cmor-checks-fixes_) and saving the data to disk (if needed).
+   the workflow will apply a ``default`` preprocessor consisting of only basic operations like: loading data, applying CMOR checks and fixes (:ref:`CMOR check and dataset-specific fixes`) and saving the data to disk (if needed).

 .. _Diagnostics: